hydroflux/ranked_wrestling_ws/BACKLOG.md

 ## Classes & Objects

 - [ ] Do a gap analysis of the "Stats" class vs. the 'stats' object to determine the best way to proceed
+- [ ] Benefits of using "Stats" class:
+- [ ] Hold ids, class_names, and tag_names in the class instance

 ## Interface